colorful line illustration of young people holding phones

 Yeah, but we’re talking about recession kids.
 This group has a different mindset.
 They can save enough cash for a down payment on a home within five years.
 A home.

-If you can offer something they really want, they’ll find a way to get their hands on it.
+If you can offer something they really want, they’ll find a way to make the money to buy it.
 The thing is, you have to know how to make your thing attractive to this generation.
 If you do that, even if your price is steep, they’ll find a way to increase income so they can buy it.

-A quick tip: If you can come up with payment plans and other methods to cheapen the price without sacrificing quality, you’ll significantly boost your chances of winning them over.
+A quick tip: If you can come up with payment plans and other methods to maken buying your thing more affordable without sacrificing quality, you’ll significantly boost your chances of winning them over.

-#5 Gen Z Cares About What Your Brands Care About
+#5 Gen Z Cares About What Your Brand Cares About

 It’s not enough to develop a product or service that’s within their budget.
 And it’s not enough to have the best-quality offer to meet their needs.